victoriousxd/vboxtest/README.md

 From there you can load files and run ./rawParse again.

 ### SET UP GUEST MACHINE
+1. Install Virtual Box Guest Additions.

-The guest machine must have Go, Python, and auditctl installed.
+2. Install Go, Python, and auditctl
-Use the install script in /glassbox1.1/collector/ to get it set up.
+    Install script available for Linux users: /vboxtext/install.sh

-Copy the collector binary (collectorSource) and config file (go-audit.yaml) into /home/ on the guest machine.
+2. Copy the collector binary (collectorSource) and config file (go-audit.yaml) into /home/ on the guest machine.

-They are found in vBoxTest/collectorSource.
+3. They are found in vBoxTest/collectorSource.

 Update virtual macine root password with **mypassword.txt in vboxtest/vBoxTest/basic/utility/